World stocks hit another record, crude up in big data week

 "We remain constructive on risk as we expect a disappointment on NFP (non-farm payrolls) but the equity volatility market is likely to reprice higher from its rather extreme lows," he said in a note to clients.
 As traders awaited clues on Fed direction, the dollar edged down 0.1% against a basket of its major peers and the yield on U.S. 10-year government debt was up 2 basis points.

-Concerns about global inflation have driven gold up 8% this month to comfortably above $1,900.
-[GOL/] Oil prices rose ahead of an OPEC+ meeting and on optimism that fuel demand will grow in coming months as the U.S. summer driving season gets under way.
-[O/R] Brent crude futures for August added 1.4% to $70.32 a barrel, while U.S. crude rose 2.3% to $67.81.
+Concerns about global inflation have driven gold up 8% this month to comfortably above $1,900 .
+Oil prices rose ahead of an OPEC+ meeting and on optimism that fuel demand will grow in coming months as the U.S. summer driving season gets under way.
+Brent crude futures for August added 1.4% to $70.32 a barrel, while U.S. crude rose 2.3% to $67.81.

+For Reuters Live Markets blog on European and UK stock markets, please click on:

 Our Standards: The Thomson Reuters Trust Principles.